sparabu/eddie2/PRD.md

 - Text in both user and AI messages is selectable for convenient copy/paste ✅
 - Clear error messages in the event of failed API communication ✅
 - File Attachment: Single-file attachment workflow (see Section 3.6) ✅
+- **Simplified Chat List Items** ✅:
+  - Shows only chat titles in a single row for better space utilization
+  - Improved visual appearance with reduced vertical spacing
+  - Enhanced readability for quick navigation

 #### Full Implementation Requirements (Post-MVP)
 - **Advanced Multi-Pane UI**: